 Pour the mixture into the tart pan and spread it evenly to cover the surface of the pan.
 Pat it down to pack it gently, creating a low rim all around.
 Don’t worry too much about the shape or evenness of it; it’s more important not to overwork the dough.
 Put in the oven to blind-bake for 15 minutes, until the crust is set and very lightly golden around the edges.

-In the meantime, toss the berries (no need to thaw if frozen) with the 25 grams sugar and the powdered almonds.
+In the meantime, toss the berries (no need to thaw if frozen) with the 25 grams sugar and the almond flour.
 Remove the pan from the oven, pour in the berry mixture evenly in the crust shell, leaving a small margin all around, and return to the oven for 15 minutes (18 minutes if the berries were frozen).

 Remove the pan from the oven.
 Whisk the egg and cream together in a small bowl and pour evenly over the berries.
 Return to the oven for another 15 minutes.